 William H. Cooper Leadership Scholarship 2022-2023

 The William H. Cooper Leadership Scholarship is a leadership based scholarship for undergraduates who desire to further their education in a business-related field.
 One high school senior, who is a registered student at a participating high school within an FSCB market, will be selected each spring.
 The selection will be based on review of a written application that includes a letter of recommendation from a person familiar with the applicant’s leadership experiences and potential.
 If the applicant becomes a finalist, they will be invited to participate in a personal interview.

 The scholarship winner will receive a scholarship valued at $2,500 the first year and $2,500 the second year as long as a GPA of 2.5 or above is maintained.

 High school seniors should complete the application and send it to their high school Counselor’s Office no later than 5:00 p.m.
 February 1, 2023, with a sealed written letter of recommendation/referral from a teacher, guidance counselor, or administrator attached.

-By March 1, 2022, the William H. Cooper Leadership Scholarship Selection Committee will notify semi-finalists with further instruction to continue the process.
+By February 17, 2023, the William H. Cooper Leadership Scholarship Selection Committee will notify semi-finalists with further instruction to continue the process.
 The Scholarship Selection Committee will notify finalists of their selection to participate in a personal interview regarding the final phase of the scholarship process.
-This interview will occur in the month of April.
+This interview will occur on April 5, 2023 in Farmington, MO.

 First State Bancshares Inc. is an Equal Opportunity Employer.
 All your information will be kept confidential according to EEO guidelines.